Back to Research Question Arena

 Editorial Task

-Each AI model is prompted to act as a news editor for a Hong Kong-focused regional news outlet.
-Models propose exactly 3 news stories ranked by editorial priority (🥇 TOP, 🥈 SECOND, 🥉 THIRD), with each proposal including:
+Each AI model is prompted to act as a news editor with a specific mission: find stories that mainstream press is likely to miss or underreport.
+Models propose exactly 3 underreported story ideas ranked by priority (đŸ„‡ TOP, đŸ„ˆ SECOND, đŸ„‰ THIRD), with each proposal including:

-• Reflective Note: Editorial reasoning explaining why this story deserves its priority level
+• Reflective Note: Editorial judgment on why this underreported story deserves priority

 Presentation